NOW PLAYING

-You are not a superhero and that’s why I love you.
+How do I tell people about you?
+I don’t.
+Words can’t do justice.
+Let people see the film, and perhaps they will appreciate why we told this story.
+Your story.
+Our story.
+You are not a superhero, and that’s why I love you.
 Or perhaps you are a superhero and music is your superpower.
-While you're not saving the world - as we have come to understand “saving” through popular culture, - your irresistible love for music, for Bulgarian culture and the Bulgarian people awoke a reverence in me I didn’t know existed.
+While you're not saving the world - as we have come to understand “saving” through popular culture - your fascinating love for music, for Bulgarian culture and the Bulgarian people awoke a reverence in me I didn’t know existed.

 Feel welcome to KAVAL PARK where life and cinema co-exist in the branches of the cornelian cherry and we are all connected.

 Our World Tour started at the Koprivshtitsa Festival with 26 showings that followed in 23 cities and villages across Bulgaria.
-The tour continued along the West Coast through November with premiers in Seattle, Oakland, San Jose, Orange County, Las Vegas, San Diego and Phoenix!
-We will be keeping busy with more premiers around the world in the winter and spring of 2023.
-Keep checking our calendar for new destinations.
-You wish to invite the film or organize a showing?
-Fantastic!
-Write to us here!
+The tour continued along the West Coast through November with premiers in Seattle, Oakland, San Jose, Orange County, Las Vegas, San Diego, Phoenix, Chicago, New York, Philadelphia and more.

 Sometime in the year 2015, kaval player Vasil Denev gave me a big gift!